 What is the difference between CSL and self-initiated volunteerism?
 CSL has an academic component associated with the service experience.
 CSL seeks to give students a deeper understanding of service through structured training, learning, reflection and evaluation.
 Self-initiated student service is service outside of the formal academic requirement, and is a great way to meet new people, see new places, learn about possible careers and expand your resume.
 Can I count past service hours to meet the CSL requirement?
 Unfortunately, retroactive hours cannot be accepted.
 I am currently volunteering on my own through an organization I selected.
 Can this count as my community service?
 No, the requirement is only fulfilled during the term you take LEAD2001 and you complete the ten hours over a minimum of five site visits at one of the community service learning partner organizations.
 What happens if I pass all the classroom coursework but don’t complete the 10 hours of community service?
-You will not successfully complete the course and will have to repeat it.
+You will forfeit 20 points of your grade.
 Will I get to pick the organization?
-Yes, you will chose the organization you want to work with during the online registration process.
+Yes, you will choose the organization you want to work with during the online registration process.
 Profiles with all pertinent information for each site will be posted for students to review before online registration opens each term.
 My favorite nonprofit organization is not one of the community partners but would like to be.
 What do they need to do to become one?
-Any nonprofit organization in the Charlotte area whose focus is hunger, homelessness, or education can contact Bernice Parenti, Wachovia Community Outreach program director, at 980-598-1005 to learn more about requirements to become a CSL community partner for the Charlotte campus.
+Any nonprofit organization in the Charlotte area whose focus is hunger, homelessness, or education can contact Wells Fargo Community Outreach program director, at 980-598-1005 to learn more about requirements to become a CSL community partner for the Charlotte campus.
 I am a transfer student.
 Do I have to complete CSL?
 If you're a transfer student and have received credit for LEAD2001 Foundations of Leadership Studies, you are not required to complete 10 hours of community service.
 However, the university strongly recommends that transfer students complete a service project in the community; contact the office of Community Outreach at 980-598-1005 to discuss service opportunities.
 When will I learn about CSL?
 During the first week of each term CSL will be rolled out in each section of LEAD2001; during this session you will learn all of the details about CSL.
 When do I start my service?
 Is there a deadline to complete it?
 Each term students will be given timelines by which they have to begin their service and deadlines by which service must be completed.
 How do I start my service?
 You will first need to attend an on-site orientation at your community partner organization during the second week of the term.
 During the orientation you will learn about the site, meet your site supervisor and determine your service schedule.
 Then you will complete your service according to your arranged schedule for the rest of the term.
 Make sure that you understand the site's sign-in system for volunteers.
 You should also keep your own record of service hours by using the form in the Reflection Booklet, which will be given to you by your instructor.
 What if I miss my orientation?
 Orientations are mandatory.
 You will select the orientation that works for your schedule during the on-line registration process.
-You should not select a site unless they know you will be able to attend one of the site's pre-scheduled orientations.
-Short of a documentable emergency, such as hospitalization, serious illness, accident, etc., students are expected to attended their pre-selected orientation.
+You should not select a site unless they know you will be able to attend one of the site's scheduled orientations.
+Short of a documentable emergency, such as hospitalization, serious illness, accident, etc., students are expected to attend their selected orientation.
 If you miss an orientation, it will be up to the site to decide whether or not they are willing to work with you to reschedule.
-If not, you may be assigned to another site or have to drop the course that term.
+If not, you may be assigned to another site or have to forfeit 20% of your grade.
 Does JWU provide transportation?
 JWU does not provide transportation for community service.
 Some sites are within walking distance of the campus; all sites can be reached via public transportation systems.
 How do I find directions to a site?
 If you need further clarification, please contact the site supervisor or the office of Community Outreach; you can search online for maps and driving directions.
 What if I am having problems with my site?
 Students should do all they can to resolve any issues directly with their CSL site.
 However, if there are serious issues that cannot be resolved they should contact the office of Community Outreach; contact information will be given to all students.